foxnewsnetwork/pure-async/README.markdown

 This is clearly a massive problem and makes `async` functions dangerous to use in IO

 ### The Erlang Solution
-Ideally, we'd like javascript to just have better error handling like any non-joke language, but this is javascript, so a better system of try-catch probably won't come until at least es2020.
+Ideally, we'd like javascript to just have better error handling like any non-joke language, but this is javascript, so a better system of try-catch probably won't come until the cows come home

 Ideally, something like the following would be great: